 In the era of the ill-fated Titanic, the passenger list was a mirror of society – a roster with names, titles, and place of residence was distributed aboard ship after leaving port.
 The snootiest first-class passengers would review the list by dinner to identify any "important" people worth knowing.

-Please meet your GoBe guide on your cruise ship’s pier.
-Your guide will be carrying a GoBe logo or a sign with your name on it.
+Arriving by cruise ship?
+Please meet your guide on your cruise ship’s pier.
+Your guide will be carrying a logo or a sign with your name on it.

 Travelers will be able to remain onboard the minibus to view the murals.